-For over twenty years, Early Childhood Research Quarterly (ECRQ) has influenced the field of early childhood education and development through the publication of empirical research that meets the highest standards of scholarly and practical significance.
-ECRQ publishes predominantly empirical research (quantitative or qualitative methods) on issues of interest to early childhood development, theory, and educational practice (Birth through 8 years of age).
+Early Childhood Research Quarterly (ECRQ) publishes research on early childhood education and development from birth through 8 years of age.
+ECRQ publishes predominantly empirical research (quantitative or qualitative methods) on issues of interest to early childhood development, theory, and educational practice.

 Topics of interest include, but are not limited to:

 • Children's social, emotional, cognitive, behavioral, language, and motor development applied to early childhood settings.

 • Childcare, program quality, and children's transition to school

 • The efficacy of early intervention and prevention programs

 • Public policy, early childhood education, and child development

 • Best classroom practices and effective early childhood curricula

 • Professional development and training for early childhood practitioners

 Benefits to authors